BenMueller/Google-Scholar-Scraping/README.md

 * Grepping through the PDFs/html for author emails/contact info would be nice.
 Regex?
 * Add a CLI interface for Linux.
 Would be pretty easy, I've done it before.
 (Package it?)
 * Automated Testing.
 While this is at the bottom of the list, it definitely isn't the lowest priority!
+* Proper logging.
+Right now there's alot of random prints, not sure where they go necessarily.